c-toolbox/C-Play/docs/guides/remote/api.md

     Endpoint: /playlist
     Purpose:  Retrieve a formatted string of the playlist in C-play.
-    Params:   Optional to "charsPerItem=33", or another value to limit the characters in the name (to for instance 33).
+    Params:   Optional to "charsPerItem=33", or another value to limit the characters in the name.
     Returns:  A formatted text string that can be handled as a list.

     Endpoint: /playing_in_playlist